 Thailand is a big country – 513,120 km² to be exact.
 Most travellers would know or have visited Bangkok, beach resort of Phuket, seaside town of Pattaya or the northern cities of Chiang Mai or Chiang Rai.
 But the name Khao Kho may draw a blank as most people may not even heard about it at all.
 I hope with this travelogue, readers will get know Khao Kho better and plan a vacation to this lovely place that’s off the beaten track.

 Khao Kho is a district of Phetchabun province, which is about 392km north of Bangkok.
 It’s a mountainous region with cool weather all year round and called the “Little Switzerland of Thailand” for its gorgeous highlands scenery and its ”sea cloud’ which are a beautiful sight to see.
 But sighting is not guaranteed as the sea cloud forms only when ideal conditions are in place.
+If sea clouds are your key objective, then the rainy season from July to September would be the best period, followed by November to January, when you can expect it to be the coldest and which is also the bloom of sunflower fields.
 Nonetheless, the region has various attraction that’s worth a visit as I will share in my pixels journey below.

 Travel Route from Suvarnabhumi Airport to Khao Kho